skorokithakis/python-yeelight/docs/source/index.rst

 ``yeelight`` currently does not support some features of the `YeeLight API
 <http://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf>`_, such as
-discovery or music mode, but is mostly otherwise complete.
+discovery, but is mostly otherwise complete.

 Installation